Return on Equity Definition

 Return on Equity (DuPont) (A*B*C) | 0.30 | 0.40 |

-If we compare each of the ratios, we would be able to see the clear picture of each of the companies.
+If we compare each of the ratios, we will see a clear picture of each company.
 For Company X and Company Y, financial leverage is the strongest point.
-For both of them, they have a higher ratio in financial leverage.
-In the case of profit margin, both of these companies have a lesser profit margin, even less than 15%.
-The asset turnover of Company X is much better than Company Y. So when investors would use DuPont, they would be able to understand the pressing points of the company before investing.
+Both of them have a higher ratio of financial leverage.
+In the case of profit margin, both companies have a lesser profit margin, even less than 15%.
+The asset turnover of Company X is much better than Company Y. So when investors would use DuPont, they would be able to understand the critical points of the company before investing.

-Let’s look at the income statement and balance sheet of Nestle, and then we will calculate the ROE and ROE using DuPont.
+Let’s look at Nestle's income statement and balance sheet, and then we will calculate the ROE and ROE using DuPont.

 Consolidated income statement for the year ended 31st December 2014 & 2015